DataDog/integrations-extras/bottomline_recordandreplay/README.md

 If you need to set up an integration so that data is shared between Datadog and Bottomline, [click here](https://github.com/nbk96f1/datadog/tree/main/Documentation).

 ## Support
-For support or feature requests, contact Bottomline through the following channels:
+For support or feature requests, contact Bottomline at [Andrew.Leon@bottomline.com](mailto:Andrew.Leon@bottomline.com).

-- Support: Andrew.Leon@bottomline.com
-- Sales: Andrew.Leon@bottomline.com

 [1]: https://www.bottomline.com/